pavlokurochka/data-engineering-zoomcamp2024-project/README.md

 YOU ARE NOW LOGGED IN THE VM MACHINE.
 Run everything there.

 I prefer using VS Code to access the VM.
-Make you have `Remote - SSH` extension installed.
+Make sure you have `Remote - SSH` extension installed.
 Copy `config` file above into the `.ssh` directory above.
-Then copy `.ssh` directory to the home directory of your laptop.
+Then copy `.ssh` directory to the home directory of your pc.

 ![](pictures/local_ssh.png)